514-725-4764 1819 Jean Talon est, suite 250 Montréal, Québec, H2E 1T4

-Bruxism is the involuntary habitual grinding of the teeth.
-This grinding usually occurs at night during sleep, but can also occur during the day.
+Bruxism is an unconscious habit of grinding the teeth.
+This grinding usually occurs at night during deep sleep, but it can also happen during the day.

 Causes

-- Wear and abrasion of teeth.
-Sometimes this abrasion is accompanied by angular lesions on the necks of the teeth (abfraction)
+• Tooth wear and abrasion; in some cases, this wear is accompanied by angular lesions at the neck of the teeth (abfraction)

 Treatment

-The treatment for teeth grinding (bruxism) can include medications, relaxation exercises, meditation, psychotherapy and physiotherapy.
-The most effective treatment to prevent or halt the negative effects of bruxism in the short term may be the wearing of an occlusal appliance or night guard.
+Treatment for teeth grinding (bruxism) may include medication, relaxation and meditation exercises, psychotherapy, and physiotherapy.
+However, the most effective short-term solution to prevent or stop the harmful effects of bruxism is wearing an occlusal splint (night guard).

-This occlusal appliance is custom made in the dental laboratory from impressions taken of the dental arches.
+This occlusal splint is custom-made in a dental laboratory using impressions of the patient’s dental arches.

 Contact us at 514-725-4764

-Quick appointments, often the same day.
-Dental emergency available!
+Fast appointments, often the same day.
+Dental emergency services available!

-Easy access by car or public transport.
-Metro Fabre station, Papineau exit.
+Easy access by car or public transportation.
+Fabre Metro Station, Papineau exit.

 Contact Us